naymspace/backpex/guides/live_resource/user-preferences.md

 ### Respond only once the value is readable

-The browser retires its client overlay for a key as soon as the write's HTTP response arrives, because a completed response means *the server has seen this write* (see [Why the client sometimes overrides the server](#why-the-client-sometimes-overrides-the-server)).
+The browser retires its client overlay for a key as soon as that write is acknowledged (see [Why the client sometimes overrides the server](#why-the-client-sometimes-overrides-the-server)).
+A successful batch acknowledges every entry.
+A `422` acknowledges its failed entry but requeues the other entries, because the controller may not have applied them.
 An adapter that persists **asynchronously** — a queued or fire-and-forget write, a database with read-replica lag — breaks that rule: the overlay retires while the next read still returns the old value, and the flicker the subsystem exists to remove